kristyyip/robo-advisor/README.md

 ### AlphaVantage API Key
 Before using or developing this application, take a moment to [obtain an AlphaVantage API Key](https://www.alphavantage.co/support/#api-key) (e.g. "abc123").

-After obtaining an API Key, create a new file in this repository called ".env", and update the contents of the ".env" file to specify your real API Key in an enviornment variable:
+After obtaining an API Key, create a new file in this repository called ".env" (hidden by the .gitignore file), and update the contents of the ".env" file to specify your real API Key in an enviornment variable:

     ALPHAVANTAGE_API_KEY="abc123"